boschresearch/information-theoretic-safe-exploration/README.md

 The paper can be found [here](https://openreview.net/pdf?id=cV03Zw0V-3J).
 The code allows the users to use our implementation of the `ISE` acquisition function, together with others used in the paper experiment section.

-**NOTE**: Code for the extension paper "Information-Theoretic Safe Bayesian Optimization" will soon be available in this repo as well.

 ## Purpose of the project

 This software is a research prototype, solely developed for and published as